 Lost phones are often mislaid rather than permanently missing or stolen.
-To rule that out, use the Android Device Manager to make the phone ring loudly for five full minutes.
-This enables you to find your phone if it’s fallen onto the floor of your car or been hidden in a slipper by one of your children.
+You can use the Find My Device to make the phone ring loudly for a five full minutes.
+This enables you to find your phone if it’s fallen onto the floor of your car or, been hidden in a slipper by one of your children - these things happen!

 There’s a second non-nuclear option available to you: changing the lock screen so that when the phone is next switched on, your message is displayed.
 “GIVE ME MY PHONE BACK” is likely to be counter-productive, but a “Please call me” message, possibly backed with a modest reward, might just work.

 Tried that?
 Still no joy?
 OK.
 It’s time to destroy your data.

-Choosing the erase option will remotely wipe your phone or tablet.
-That’s the same as performing a full factory reset, so it’ll delete all of your settings, your music, your photos and your apps (but not the SD card).
+Choosing the erase option will remotely wipe your phone or tablet on some devices.
+That’s the same as performing a full factory reset, so it’ll delete all of your settings, your music, your photos and your apps (but of course, not the SD card).
 As with locking, if the missing phone is off then selecting this option will remotely wipe it once it comes back online.

 If you’re worried enough to take this option, you should also go into your Google Account and revoke access for your missing phone.
 You want to take extra precautions because very determined hackers may still be able to access your data, even after a factory reset.
 We’d also recommend changing any passwords to your online services.
 The likelihood of a lost phone leading to baddies accessing all your stuff is very remote, but it doesn’t take long to remove that possibility altogether.